 Berea College President Lyle Roelofs presented Carl Thomas ‘78 and his wife, Deborah Byrd Thomas ’80, with the President’s Medallion at a surprise ceremony during the College’s 2017 Homecoming Weekend on Saturday, November 18.

 Established in 1988 by then-President John B. Stephenson, the award is given at the discretion of the President to honor those who have shown “exemplary service in the advancement of Berea College and its cause.”
 Together, the Thomases are the 16th recipients of the President’s Medallion.

 “What a pleasure and privilege it is to award Presidential Medallions to Carl and Deborah Thomas,” President Roelofs said.
-“Carl and Deborah, who in their long service to the College, really deserve a great deal of the credit for strengthening our interracial mission by bringing so many deserving and accomplished students of color to Berea College.”
+“Carl and Deborah, who in their long service to the College, really deserve a great deal of the credit for strengthening our C by bringing so many deserving and accomplished students of color to Berea College.”